anietieasuquo/lendable/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>

-### `PLEASE NOTE`

-- Due to time constraints I couldn't go ahead with integration tests with cypress, but in a real world application this would be done.

-- This application was developed in a very limited time as we've been working around the clock to meet up with our current sprint deadline.
-As such there are decisions that were made to save time, but in a real application a lot better would be done.